Langtang Trek Difficulty

 Langtang valley lies about 62 Kms North of Kathmandu.
-It is a short Trek that takes you through a beautiful valley, across river, and into the lap of giant mountains.
+It is a short Trek that takes you through a beautiful valley, across a river, and into the lap of giant mountains.
 This Trek is moderately difficult, and one can complete it in a week or more.

-There is no doubt that the Langtang Valley Trek is one of the most beautiful Treks in Nepal.
+There is no doubt that the Langtang valley Trek is one of the most beautiful Treks in Nepal.
 And Langtang is a beautiful place to visit.
 The 360-degree panoramic view of the snow-capped mountains is incredible.

 But what about Langtang Trek Difficulty?
 I meet lots of people wondering about this particular topic.
 People want to visit different places, and all human beings like traveling.
 But there is always something which acts as a barrier to travel.

 Some are not physically capable, some do not have enough budget, and some are not mentally prepared.
 However, the Langtang Trek Difficulty has an average value in the difficulty meter (maybe below average).